 The sqlite3 JS API can be loaded in either the main thread or a Worker thread and used the same from both.
 Another alternative is to load sqlite3 in its own dedicated Worker, making the sqlite3 API completely inaccessible to client code except via the relatively limited APIs described in this document.

-Before we start, let's look briefly at some of the limitations and pain points of a Worker-style asynchronous interface, compared to a synchronous interface:
+Before we start, let's look briefly at some of the limitations and pain points of this asynchronous interface, compared to a synchronous interface:

 Worker1